waughsh/waughsh.github.io/_posts/2017-03-27-variational-info-bottleneck.md

 $$
 L_{MIB} = [\sum_{i=1}^n I(Y; T_i)] + I(X;T_1) + \sum_{i=2}^n I(T_{i-1}; T_i)
 $$
-This is equivalent to create sub-networks and enforce the $L_2$ norm of each hidden representations to be small (due to the KL divergence between layers and a spherical gaussian distribution).
+This is equivalent to create sub-networks and add the $L_2$ norm of each layer to the cost (this term is equivalent to the KL divergence between layers and a spherical gaussian distribution).